RATHOD-SHUBHAM/Cloud_Computing-ADB/README.md

 # Cloud_Computing-ADB
 ## Advance DataBase.

-## Performed Cloud Based Computing on:
-#### -IBM db2,
-#### -Microsoft Azure,
+In this project, I have used three cloud platforms

+#### - IBM dB2.

+#### - Microsoft Azure.

-#### -Amazon AWS.
+#### - Amazon AWS.

-In this project I developed and hosted a web app using python Flask, displayed user requests, plotted graphs, ran dataBase queries, Implemented load balancer to distribute inbound flow, Worked on AWS Elastic Beanstalk and EC2 instances, Uploaded data in RDS Performed crude operation, handled instances and auto scaling of applications.
+I have created and hosted a web app using Flask.
+Ran DB queries, Implemented load balancer to distribute inbound flow.
+ElasticBeanstalk and EC2 instances were made, Uploaded data into RDS, performed the crude operation, handled instances, and auto-scaled on application.

 #### pre Req:
 ##### - IBM Account